mfpdev/mfp-live-update-android-sdk/README.md

 ###Contents
 LiveUpdate Android SDK lets you query runtime configuration properties and features which you set in the LiveUpdate Settings screen in the MobileFirst Operations Console.
-With LiveUpdate integrated in your application you can implement feature toggling, A/B testing, feature segmentation and more.
+With LiveUpdate integrated in your application you can implement feature toggling and more.

-To learn more on how to use the Live Update SDK see following the [tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/).
+To learn more on how to use the Live Update SDK see following the [tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/live-update-service/).

 ###Installation